D-Y-Innovations/DJI_sample_code_study_demos/README.md

-# DJI Mobile SDK for Android
+# Not the original DJI Mobile SDK for Android.

 ## What Is This?